 This little urchin offers visual delights to comfort the soul: flowers in celebration of the first snowfall of winter.
 Ted placed her in a setting that is especially meaningful to him—the exact spot where he painted his first landscapes en plein air.

-It was on our first trip to Paris together in 1980, the year that marks the beginning of the end of Ted’s life as an illustrator.
+It was on our first trip to Paris together in 1980, the year that marks the beginning of the end of Ted’s life as a full-time illustrator.
 After nearly 40 years of satisfying the visual needs of others, Ted wanted to more fully develop his own vision.
 So we headed off to live and work in Europe in order to avoid being tempted by the next interesting assignment.